 Investment performance for super members

-The table below shows the investment returns for Employee, Employee Section C, Personal and Partner sections of ANZ Staff Super
+The table below shows the investment returns for Employee, Employee Section C, Personal and Partner sections of ANZ Staff Super, and from 1 July 2017, members with Transition to Retirement pensions.

 Investment performance for pension members